imh-talks/imh-talks.github.io/_pages/impressum.md

 permalink: /impressum/
 title: "Impressum"
 ---
-This is a non comercial hompage to the present talks on integrative mental health.
+This is a non comercial hompage to the present talks on integrative mental health research.

 ## Contact
 TBD